swipetor/swipetor-ui/README.md

 The software is provided as is, no guarantees.
 Follow the [installation guide](docs/setup.md) to setup your own instance on your laptop or server.

-## Cloud Hosting

-There might be a possibility of cloud hosting without any installation. www.swipetor.com

 ## Contributing

 Please contribute back to the projects to provide a reliable high quality video sharing platform that works on the